Corporal William Edward Bruce

 marching and drilling with the rifle, cleaning and caring for personal

-civilian life.
-For example, no boots should be allowed to get in a bad state of
+ordinary civilian life.
+For example, no boots should be allowed to get in a bad

-wear but must be sent to the bootmaker without delay for repair.
-Men who were
+state of wear but must be sent to the bootmaker without delay for repair.
+Men who

 Secondly, after basic training there followed the far more serious exercise of turning a man into a fighting soldier at least partially prepared for the kind of warfare he was about to experience overseas.
 The topics and exercises in the syllabus of training were a world away from their former lives and included daily physical training, entrenching, wiring, firing rifle grenades, firing the Lewis light machine gun, dealing with gas attack, using hand grenades, using the bayonet, and the routines to be followed in the trenches.